stelar-eu/GenericNER/README.md

 $ python -m spacy download en_core_web_sm
 ```

-To perform food NER using SciFoodNER, you will need to have downloaded _cafeteria_ directory from [here].
+To perform food NER using SciFoodNER, you will need to download _cafeteria_ directory from [here].

 To perform food NER using LLMs, you will need to have [Ollama] installed and mistral:7B, llama2:7b, openhermes:7b-v2.5 models pulled.
 Directions can be found on [Ollama's GitHub page].